vlanier2/resume-builder/README.md

 this could be ok for defaults, but probably best to use real defaults.
 Either way should be set up to 'add a class' when an option is selected on the editor

+Build out the 'add element' component separate from the 'add x' components. the 'add x' components will be listed underneath and hopefully be editable

 # NOTES

 some of my initial styling should have been more 'class based'